gomingchen/SCAT/README.md

 *(updated on 6/23/2020)*:
 * clutterRejection_dolClick.m -- Clutter rejection example for dolphin clicks

-## PLoS Comp.
-Biol. submission:
-* bat2HFM.m -- the main code to demonstrate the module in SCAT model for processing bat 2-harmonic FM sweeps.
-* clutterRejection.m -- the code to demo the ALT could further delay the arrival of off-axis clutter echoes.
-* dolClick.m -- SCAT model can also be used to process dolphin clicks.
-* clutterRejection_dolClick.m -- Clutter rejection example for dolphin clicks

-Each of the four programs will take a few minutes to run.
 ## subfolders:
  - coch_filters - filterbank functions to model basilar membrane motion
  - config_files - Supplementary configuration data files